erivera3/configure-ad/README.md

 ---

-<h3>Step 11: Disable/Enable Accounts & Review Logs</h3>
+<h3>Step 11: Log Analysis</h3>
 <p>
-Disabled and re-enabled accounts to observe behavior.
-Checked security logs using <b>Event Viewer</b> to track login attempts and account activity.
+Reviewed authentication and security events using Event Viewer on the Domain Controller and client machine to validate login attempts and account activity.
 </p>

 <p align="center">